sidewayss/html-elements/README.md

 `input-num` has [its own app page](https://sidewayss.github.io/html-elements/apps/input-num) because it has a lot more to test and demonstrate.

 ## Usage
 There are three JavaScript files for the four elements. `check-box` and `check-tri` fit into one file.
-Here is some sample HTML that includes all four elements in a page:
+Here is sample HTML that includes all four elements in a page:
 ```html
 <head>
     <script src="/html-elements/multi-check.js"  type="module"></script>